 4 Reasons to Buy Niche Websites as Investments

 Niche websites can be a fantastic investment for many reasons.
+Here are the main reasons:

 Aside from cash flow, websites can become incredibly valuable.
 Since they can sell at a 30x or 40x monthly earnings rate, even many moderately successful niche websites can become as valuable as a house.